-Inflation rates were set as in the table below by referring to inflation swap rates and removing the effect of the increase in the consumption tax rate.
+Inflation rates in the future were set at 0.719% by referring to a 10-year inflation swap rate and removing the effect of the increase in the consumption tax rate.
+A single inflation rate is applied for all years considering the current market for inflation swaps.